 A. The MA programmes are all accredited courses, validated by the University of Gloucestershire.
 As postgraduate courses, they will require you to engage with academic literature and thinking, however we encourage the practical application of what you are learning.
 See application FAQs

 A. Most of the assessments are by essay but other methods are also used, such as individual and group presentations, work-sheets, reflective journals.

 A. Lectures are generally very interactive and you will be encouraged to enter into discussion on various topics.
 Lecturers will draw on the very different experiences and Christian backgrounds of students to stimulate debate and enable you to discuss and critique different viewpoints.

 Q. How many hours a week am I expected to study on an MA?

-The Contemporary Missiology, Leadership and Member Care courses have taught study intensives and then ongoing personal study.
+A. The Contemporary Missiology, Leadership and Member Care courses have taught study intensives and then ongoing personal study.
 Every student is different, and while some can get by with less, and some need to devote a little more - with the reading, essay-writing, and research required to excel at postgraduate level, we advise that you set aside between two evenings and ten hours a week for personal study.

 Q. Are lecturers available to give individual support to students?